Fireworks Safety: 7 Steps to Have Fun & Not Get Burned

 To ensure a safe and enjoyable celebration, here are seven fireworks safety tips courtesy of Carnegie and the Burn Unit at Straub Medical Center:

-• Read all cautionary labels and descriptions on fireworks before igniting them.
+- Read all cautionary labels and descriptions on fireworks before igniting them.
 Only use fireworks as intended; do not make your own.

-“Participating in the use of ‘homemade’ fireworks greatly increases the risk of sustaining a severe or life-threatening injury,” Carnegie says.
+"Participating in the use of 'homemade' fireworks greatly increases the risk of sustaining a severe or life-threatening injury," Carnegie says. - Light only one firework at a time.

-• Sparklers are not for kids!
+- Sparklers are not for kids!
 While pretty to look at, sparklers can heat up to 1,200 degrees – that's hot enough to melt glass!
 Let young children participate in the fun with glow sticks instead.

-• Only use fireworks in a clear, open area.
+- Only use fireworks in a clear, open area.
 Doing so will minimize the risk of things catching on fire.

-• Watch out for duds!
+- Watch out for duds!
 If a firework does not go off, do not relight it.
 Wait at least 20 minutes, then soak it in a bucket of water.

-• Keep a water source, such as a bucket of water or a hose, nearby.
+- Keep a water source, such as a bucket of water or a hose, nearby.

-• Dispose of fireworks properly by wetting them and putting them in a metal trash can located away from any buildings or combustible materials.
+- Dispose of fireworks properly by wetting them and putting them in a metal trash can located away from any buildings or combustible materials.

-Firework injuries effect everyone, most oftentimes children.
+Firework injuries affect everyone, most oftentimes children.

 Children between the ages of 10 and 14 had the highest rate of fireworks injury, according to the NFPA.
 Sparklers accounted for roughly 25% of ED visits due to fireworks.